Medically reviewed by Drugs.com. Last updated on Jun 1, 2022.

 Results of animal studies indicate that tetracyclines cross the placenta, are found in fetal tissues and can have toxic effects on the developing fetus (often related to retardation of skeletal development).
 Evidence of embryotoxicity has also been noted in animals treated early in pregnancy.

 Usage in Children

 As with other tetracyclines, doxycycline forms a stable calcium complex in any bone-forming tissue.
-A decrease in the fibula growth rate has been observed in prematures given oral tetracycline in doses of 25 mg/kg every six hours.
+A decrease in the fibula growth rate has been observed in prematures given oral tetracycline in doses of 25 mg/kg every 6 hours.
 This reaction was shown to be reversible when the drug was discontinued.

 Tetracyclines are present in the milk of lactating women who are taking a drug in this class.

-Maculopapular and erythematous rashes.
+Skin: maculopapular and erythematous rashes.
 Exfoliative dermatitis has been reported but is uncommon.
 Photosensitivity is discussed above (see WARNINGS).

-Rise in BUN has been reported and is apparently dose related (see WARNINGS).
+Renal toxicity: Rise in BUN has been reported and is apparently dose related (see WARNINGS).

-Hemolytic anemia, thrombocytopenia, neutropenia and eosinophilia have been reported.
+Blood: Hemolytic anemia, thrombocytopenia, neutropenia and eosinophilia have been reported.